 6. Note the purpose of the check

 On the bottom left side of the check you’ll see the word “memo” followed by a line.
 Writing on the memo line is optional but can be used to indicate exactly what the check is for, if that’s not clear from Step 2.
 (The long string of numbers on the bottom underneath the memo field are your routing number, your checking account number, and the check number, respectively.)

 7. Check receivers only: Sign the back

-If you’re cashing a check, make sure all of the above details are present and correct to avoid problems with your bank.
+When you deposit a check, make sure all of the above details are present and correct to avoid problems with your bank.
 Then, flip the check over and sign your name in pen on the indicated line.
 A check cannot be deposited into a bank account if the back has not been signed by the check holder and that person's name matches what is written on the check.

 Which leads us to our last often-asked check question: